-At the 2012 National Television Awards, Walliams won the ‘Landmark Achievement Award’, for his television career and achievements for Sport Relief, having swam the English channel for the charity, and raised over one millon pounds.
-In December 2012, he was awarded the “Children’s Book of the Year” by the National Book Awards for Ratburger
+At the 2012 National Television Awards, David won the ‘Landmark Achievement Award’, for his television career and achievements for Sport Relief, having swam the English channel for the charity, and raised over one million pounds.
+In December 2012, he was awarded the “Children’s Book of the Year” by the National Book Awards for Ratburger.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.